 Recommendation: In the EU, repos with central banks which are members of the ESCB should not be reported under SFTR nor should collateral received from or posted to these institutions, or securities lending and borrowing transactions with these institutions, be included in re-use calculations.
-In the UK, the same rules apply to repos with the Bank of England and members of the ESCB.
-However, such repos will need to be reported under MiFIR, except where the transaction is an auto-collateralized repo with an EU central bank in the case of EU SFTR or auto-collateralized repo with the Bank of England or an EU central bank in the case of UK SFTR.
+In the UK, the same rules apply to repos with the Bank of England-and members of the ESCB.
+However, under EU SFTR, such repos will need to be reported under EU MiFIR, except where the transaction is an auto-collateralized repo with an EU central bank in the case of EU SFTR or auto-collateralized repo with the Bank of England or an EU central bank in the case of .
+In the UK SFTR., all repos have been exempted from MiFIR since 1 April 2022.